 An upmarket aura pervades the place, a venue for the well-to-do, theatregoers, politicians, and business folk to meet beneath hardwood panelling with crafted inlay designs.
 Even on a cold and early November morning, the number of reserved signs on tables reflected Landtmann’s continuing popularity.

-I enjoyed a “Viennese breakfast” there: a gorgeous slice of crusty organic dark bread, an organic roll, jam, butter scoring 9/10 on the CSI (critical spreadability index), and a perfectly-boiled organic egg.
+I enjoyed a “Viennese breakfast” a gorgeous slice of crusty organic dark bread, an organic roll, jam, butter scoring 9/10 on the CSI (critical spreadability index), and a perfectly-boiled organic egg.

 Landtmann offers a good-sized restaurant selection, too, for larger appetites.
 Prices in general are, inevitably, on the expensive side.